-- Total rate (sum of the three numerators divided by the sum of the three denominators).
+- Total rate (sum of the two numerators divided by the sum of the two denominators).

 Why It Matters

-Adverse drug events cause more than 700,000 visits to the ER each year.1 The more medications people take, the higher their risk of having an adverse drug event.1 Adverse drug events contribute to patient injury and increased health care costs.
+Adverse drug events cause more than 1.3 million visits to the ED each year.1 The more medications people take, the higher their risk of having an adverse drug event.1 Adverse drug events contribute to patient injury and increased health care costs.
 For patients on persistent medications, appropriate monitoring can reduce the occurrence of preventable adverse drug events.

 |MEDICATION RECONCILIATION POST-DISCHARGE|

 - Centers for Disease Control and Prevention.
 2018.
 “Adults and Older Adult Adverse Drug Events.” http://www.cdc.gov/MedicationSafety/Adult_AdverseDrugEvents.html